PG&E put volume heavy and directionally bearish

-Bearish flow noted in PG&E (PCG) with 5,052 puts trading, or 12x expected.
-Most active are 12/6 weekly 20 puts and 12/6 weekly 20.5 puts, with total volume in those strikes near 3,900 contracts.
-The Put/Call Ratio is 4.90, while ATM IV is up nearly 9 points on the day.
+Bearish flow noted in PG&E (PCG) with 24,377 puts trading, or 20x expected.
+Most active are Jan-25 20 puts and Sep-25 17 puts, with total volume in those strikes near 22,200 contracts.
+The Put/Call Ratio is 4.32, while ATM IV is up over 7 points on the day.
 Earnings are expected on February 20th.

 Don't Miss our Black Friday Offers: